UCL Birkbeck MRC DTP

 Please create an account to submit an application for the DTP or iCASE route.

-A copy of the application form can be viewed here.
+A sample copy of the application form can be viewed here.

 DTP ROUTE

-There are 18 DTP studentships available over the four research themes in the 2023/24 academic year.
+There will be 18 DTP studentships available over the four research themes in the 2026/27 academic year.
 Students on the DTP route undertake 3 twelve week rotations in up to three laboratories at Birkbeck or UCL.

 iCASE ROUTE